scikit-image/euroscipy24-tutorial/tutorial/03_segmentation_and_measuring.md

 ax[2].set_title('labels');
 ```

-Notice that "labels" is just a NumPy array with integer values.
+Notice that `labels` is just a NumPy array with integer values.
 We have to be careful to interpret it as labels and not as an image.

 +++